BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/README.md

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

-The `SYS1.MACLIB` data set will be accessed via an FTP client and required member will be downloaded as needed.
+The `SYS1.MACLIB` data set is accessed via an FTP client and required members are downloaded.

 Wildcards can be used to locate libraries and/or programs as is shown in the path mask `C:/common/**/maclib` below.
 The following wildcards are supported:
 - `?` -  Matches a single character but not a directory separator